 Fondue is a communal dish eaten out of a pot that is kept warm with a candle or lamp.
 The heat keeps the cheese or the chocolate melted and warm.
 Diners use skewers, toothpicks, or special fondue forks to dip the bread or fruit in the melted cheese or chocolate.
 Etiquette requires that the dipping instrument is only used to bring the food from the fondue pot to the diner’s plate and that diners never double dip their morsels of food in the cheese or chocolate.

 An American Invention With Swiss Roots

 Thought to be the national dish of Switzerland, fondue is thought to have originated in the country as a way to use up leftover cheese.
 Original cheese fondue recipes called for the cheese to be mixed with wine and herbs.

 Rumor has it that chocolate fondue was first created in the United States, where this holiday is also known as National Chocolate Fondue Day, sometime in the 1950s.

 How to Celebrate?

-Have a chocolate fondue party.
+- Have a chocolate fondue party.
 Set up a fondue station with different kinds of melted chocolates and chocolate flavors.
-May be recommend dark chocolate with bacon bits, salted caramel chocolate, mint chocolate, and white chocolate with sprinkles?
+May we recommend dark chocolate with bacon bits, salted caramel chocolate, mint chocolate, and white chocolate with sprinkles?

 Did You Know…